soilwise-he/SoilWise-documentation/tech/docs/technical_components/natural_language_querying.md

 - Authentication and authorisation layer
 - Computation and storage infrastructure
 - Hardware acceleration, e.g. GPU (if needed)

+[^1]: Large Language Model.
+Typically a deep learning model based on the transformer architecture that has been trained on vast amounts of text data, usually from know collections scraped from the Internet.
+[^2]: Natural Language Processing.
+An interdisciplinary subfield of computer science and artificial intelligence, primarily concerned with providing computers with the ability to process data encoded in natural language.
+It is closely related to information retrieval, knowledge representation and computational linguistics.
+[^3]: Retrieval Augmented Generation.
+A framework for retrieving facts from an external knowledge base to ground large language models on the most accurate, up-to-date information and enhancing the (pre)trained parameteric (semantic) knowledge with non-parameteric knowledge to avoid hallucinations and get better responses.

 <!-- previous text for reference: